Stoicheia/nothing/README.md

 ## Notes
 ### Asset Creation
-- Objects that can only be created on the main thread (e.g. Texture2D) can be created using one of these techniques:
+- Objects that can only be created on the main thread (e.g. Texture2D) can be created async using one of these techniques:
   - Save png to disk, then use UnityWebRequestTexture to create texture from disk.
 Brief testing shows this technique is very slow, but could be optimised if we rewrite some low-level functionality.
   - Use coroutines.
 - Load all relevant boss information (except perhaps audio) into memory at runtime, either during boss selection or during the loading screen (model after existing AseBank class (or straight up use the existing AseBank class)).
 The main thread should be able to play animations smoothly while loading.